AdobeDocs/experience-manager-64.en/help/communities/using/initial-app.md

    To add a path, click the plus button** '+' **and type /content(/.&#42;)? in the text box that appears.
 If using copy/paste, ensure there are no leading or trailing spaces.

-   Note : the value of the allowed path property is a *regular expression.* Content pages that have a path that matches the expression can use the template.
+   Note: the value of the allowed path property is a *regular expression.* Content pages that have a path that matches the expression can use the template.
 In this case, the regular expression matches the path of the **/content ** folder and all its subpages.

    When an author creates a page below `/content`, the `playpage`template titled "An SCF Sandbox Page Template" appears in a list of available templates to use.